-BIOL:332 Population Biology.
+BIOL-332 Population Biology

 This course will introduce students to the biotic and abiotic factors that influence the size and trajectory of populations.
 Topics of the course will include understanding demographic rates, density independent and density dependent population growth rates, density, population dynamics of structured and non-structures populations, competitions, and predation.
-Prerequisite: BIOL:202.
+Prerequisite: BIOL-101 or ECOL-100.
 3 SH.

-BIOL:333 Population Biology Laboratory.
+BIOL-333 Population Biology Laboratory

 This course will introduce students to methods used in estimating demographic rates and population parameters, such as age structure.
 Concepts fundamental to experimental design and statistical analysis of data will be stressed.
-Laboratory cannot be taken without BIOL:332.
-Prerequisite: BIOL:202 or instructor's permission.
+Laboratory cannot be taken without BIOL-332.
+Prerequisite: BIOL-101 or ECOL-100.
 1 SH.
 3 laboratory hours.